 In general, the diurnal variation of insolation leads to constant changes in air temperature as a result of the different components of insolation and radiation in the radiation balance (see above).
 The relative energy turnover reaches its maximum energy gain around midday, the energy losses are particularly large immediately after sunset (◘ Fig. A-41).

-The proportion of global radiation is greatest in the Earth's arid rim-tropical regions, especially in the deserts (Sahara) (◘ Fig. A-42), while the radiation balance is lowest, since the balance values are extremely low due to the high effective radiation and very low water content in the air.
+The proportion of global radiation is greatest in the Earth's arid regions of marginal tropics, especially in the deserts (Sahara) (◘ Fig. A-42), while the radiation balance is lowest, since the balance values are extremely low due to the high effective radiation and very low water content in the air.
 Maximum values of the radiation balance occur in the tropics (red), especially over the oceans (dark red).

 From ◘ Fig. A-43 it can be seen that equatorial rainforests use >1.6% of global radiation for photosynthetic carbon acquisition, while these values are close to zero in the Sahara, where the maximum global radiation occurs.